JessHung323/recipe-user-interaction-analysis/README.md

 ***What is the relationship between the cooking time and average rating of recipes?***

 Perhaps a longer recipe will receive lower rating because as one completes the recipe that takes a super long time, and realized the outcome is not as "wow" as expected, then the user may be more likely to leave a low rating.
-Intuitively, this makes sense.
+While at the same time, a recipe that takes less time may be less sophisticated in developing flavors and presentation, hence the rating for these recipes may be lower.
+Which one is more intuitive for you?

 ## Cleaning and EDA